-- One sleeps well: When practicing virtues such as loving-kindness, compassion, appreciative joy, and equanimity one enjoys restful sleep.
+- One sleeps well: When practicing virtues such as loving-kindness, compassion, appreciative joy, and equanimity, one enjoys restful sleep.
 Nowadays, people do not get enough sleep.
-They take a pill to sleep, a pill to wake and a pill or coffee or both in order stay awake.
-Many accidents are caused by lack of sleep. - One awakens well: As a result of sleeping well, one awakens with a serene face and feels fresh, ready to begin the day's work.
+They take a pill to sleep, a pill to wake up and a pill or coffee or both in order stay awake.
+Many accidents are caused by lack of sleep. - One awakens well: As a result of sleeping well, one awakens with a serene face and feels fresh, ready to begin the day's work. - One has good dreams: Dreams happen in half-awake, half-asleep state

-- One has good dreams: Dreams happen in half-awake, half-asleep state of mind.
-A peaceful mind will yield good dreams and not bad dreams.
-Nightmares arise due to an unsettled mind. - One is loved by other human beings: People like to associate with happy beings.
-People who have hated you may even develop affection for you. - One is loved by non-human beings: The different animals or non-human beings in the world may respond to you with affection rather than fear and aggression. - The heavenly beings protect one: There are invisible beings that protect people filled with these virtues. - One is not harmed by "fire," "poison," or "weapon" of greed, hatred and delusion respectively: Greed, hatred and delusion will not affect someone who practices these virtues perfectly. - One obtains concentration easily: Practicing these virtues makes us feel happy.
-Happiness is the proximate cause for the arising of concentration. - One's complexion brightens: Mind and body are interconnected.
+- One is loved by other human beings: People like to associate with happy beings.
+People who have hated you may even develop affection for you. - One is loved by non-human beings: The different animals or nonhuman beings in the world may respond to you with affection rather than fear and aggression. - The heavenly beings protect one: There are invisible beings that protect people filled with these virtues. - One is not harmed by "fire," "poison," or "weapon" of greed, hatred, and delusion respectively: Greed, hatred, and delusion will not affect someone who practices these virtues perfectly. - One obtains concentration easily: Practicing these virtues makes us feel happy.
+Happiness is the proximate cause for the arising of concentration. - One's complexion brightens: Mind and body are inter-connected.
 A peaceful mind produces good hormones that will make you look young and beautiful.
-There is nothing that makes one more ugly than anger and other mental defilements such as greed and delusion.
+There is nothing that makes one uglier than anger and other mental defilements such as greed and delusion.
 Try looking in the mirror when you get angry.
-You will see many distortions in your face that will become contour lines on your face as you age.

-- One dies without confusion: The moment of death is very important.
+You will see many distortions in your face that will become permanent contour lines on your face as you age forcing you to apply anti-aging creams.
+Whereas when you practice loving-kindness, you can count on natural "metta-cosmetics." - One dies without confusion: The moment of death is very important.
 If one dies with a clear mind, filled with these virtues, one might reappear in heavenly states of existence.
 Dying with a confused or guilty mind, one might reappear in unhappy states of mind.
-On contrary, if one dies with a clear mind, one may reappear in heavenly states of existence. - If one does not attain ultimate happiness in this life, one goes to the heavenly world: In this level of heavenly existence one enjoys extraordinary long life.7
+On contrary, if one dies with a clear mind, one may reappear in heavenly states of existence. - If one does not attain ultimate happiness in this life, one goes to the heavenly world: In this level of heavenly existence one enjoys extraordinary long life.6

-Contemplating the virtues of loving-kindness, compassion, appreciative joy, and equanimity, supports one in developing wholesome states of mind such as gratitude, loving kindness, compassion, happiness, peace, wisdom, and concentration - especially when wishing that others experience these virtues.
+Contemplating the virtues of loving-kindness, compassion, appreciative joy, and equanimity, supports one in developing wholesome states of mind such as gratitude, loving-kindness, compassion, happiness, peace, wisdom, and concentration - especially when wishing that others experience these virtues.
 All these benefits will not manifest for everyone at all times, in all places.
 However, we should maintain a high standard of divine virtues with mindfulness in order to enjoy the beauty of these virtues whenever possible.